Clinical scientists working in immunology play a critical role in diagnosing and managing immune system disorders

 • undertake research in order to better understand immunology-related diseases

-• keep accurate and detailed records.
+• keep accurate and detailed records of test results and patient data.

 At a senior level, you may also need to: